kube-vip/kube-vip/docs/control-plane/index.md

 **VIP Config**
 We will need to set our VIP address to `192.168.0.75` with `--vip 192.168.0.75` and to ensure all hosts are updated when the VIP moves we will enable ARP broadcasts `--arp` (defaults to `true`)

-**Load Balancer**
-We will configure the load balancer to sit on the standard API-Server port `6443` and we will configure the backends to point to the API-servers that will be configured to run on port `6444`.
-Also for the Kubernetes Control Plane we will configure the load balancer to be of `type: tcp`.

-We can also use `6443` for both the VIP and the API-Servers, in order to do this we need to specify that the api-server is bound to it's local IP.
-To do this we use the `--apiserver-advertise-address` flag as part of the `init`, this means that we can then bind the same port to the VIP and we wont have a port conflict.

 **vip.yaml** Static-pod Manifest